Belair National Park

-Belair National Park (formerly known as the National Park and as Belair Recreation Park) is a protected area in Belair, South Australia, 9 km southeast of Adelaide city centre; it covers an area of 835 ha.
+Belair National Park (formerly known as the National Park and Belair Recreation Park) is a protected area in Belair, South Australia, 9 km southeast of Adelaide city centre; it covers an area of 835 ha.
 It was proclaimed in 1891 and was the first national park in South Australia, second in Australia (after Sydney's Royal National Park which was proclaimed in 1879) and the tenth in the world.
 The national park lies within the Adelaide Hills and Mitcham council area, and forms part of a chain of protected areas located along the Adelaide Hills Face Zone.
 The national park is administered by the Department of Environment, Water and Natural Resources.

 Naming

-For most of its existence, it has been known as the 'National Park'.
+For most of its existence, it has been known as the "National Park".
 Between the years 1972 and 1991 it was known as the 'Belair Recreation Park'.
 In 1991, the Belair Recreation Park was abolished and the land that it occupied was constituted as a national park and given the name “Belair National Park”.

 History

 Belair was originally inhabited by the Kaurna Aboriginal people.
-The area was called Pradli, which means “baldness”, because the appearance of the area when looking south from the Adelaide Plains was “bald like the moon.”
+The area was called Pradli, which means "baldness", because the appearance of the area when looking south from the Adelaide Plains was "bald like the moon."
 The first Europeans to set foot in the area were crewmen from the Coromandel in 1837.
 The first European to settle in the area was a squatter, E. Nicholas Foott, who in 1839 dug a well and built a stone cottage, spending £500 despite not holding a title to the land.
 In 1840, South Australian governor George Gawler set the land aside for a government farm, forcing Foott to leave the land, though he was paid £300 for his improvements to the land (he later became a member of the Victorian Legislative Assembly).

 Governor Grey arrived in May 1841, with a remit to cut Government expenditure and raise revenue, and announced in the Gazette of 15 July of the intended sale by auction of the land.
 This, however, did not take place, and in the depression of 1841–1842 a dozen or so unemployed men and their families were allowed to settle there temporarily.
 In June 1844, four sections at the western end (874, 875, 878 and 882) totalling about 400 acres were sold.
 In 1848 a cottage, long since demolished, was erected alongside the creek as a residence for the farm manager, and for occasional use by the Governor.
 In 1858 a residence, complete with swimming pool, was built as a "summer house" for the Governor, Sir Richard MacDonnell (served 1855–1862), and used by his successors Sir Anthony Musgrave (1873–1877), and Sir William Jervois (1877–1883), until the more imposing edifice at Marble Hill was completed in 1880.
 Now known as Old Government House, the building is heritage-listed.